Leffe Logo

 Leffe LogoLeffe Logo PNG

 An old recipe for excellent beer shows the Leffe logo.
 The elements show deep reverence for history and love for the motherland.
-A special amber drink plays and foams in the shades, which has absorbed the best vegetable aromas of Belgium.
+A special amber drink plays and foams in the shades, absorbing the best of Belgium’s vegetable aromas.

 Leffe: Brand overview

-Belgium has its premium beer, Leffe, fruity ale with a slightly spicy edge.
+Belgium has its premium beer, Leffe, a fruity ale with a slightly spicy edge.
 The brand is owned by the international brewing corporation Anheuser-Busch InBev through its division InBev Belgium.
-All Leffe varieties are produced in the city of Leuven in the province of Flemish Brabant – in the same place where Stella Artois is made.
-Instead of using standard advertising media, the company uses an online newsletter known as Leffervescense to familiarize customers with the range.
+All Leffe varieties are produced in the city of Leuven in the province of Flemish Brabant, in the same place where Stella Artois is made.
+Instead of using standard advertising media, the company uses an online newsletter, Leffervescense, to familiarize customers with its product range.

-The actual start of the beer brand was in 1952, when the small commercial brewery Lootvoet agreed with Notre-Dame de Leffe, turning the abbey’s brewing tradition into a brand.
+The beer brand began in 1952, when the small commercial brewery Lootvoet agreed with Notre-Dame de Leffe, turning the abbey’s brewing tradition into a brand.
 Then Lootvoet became part of AB InBev, while the contract was not terminated.
-As a result, the Catholic monastery still profits from sales, and the company has the right to use its history for marketing purposes.
+As a result, the Catholic monastery still profits from sales, and the company has the right to use its history in marketing.

-The advertisement implies that Leffe is prepared according to the original recipes of the monks who founded the abbey in 1152 and 88 years later began to brew beer to offer it to pilgrims instead of drinking water.
+The advertisement implies that Leffe is prepared according to the original recipes of the monks who founded the abbey in 1152 and, 88 years later, began brewing beer to offer it to pilgrims instead of drinking water.
 During epidemics, water was unsafe, and all infections died in beer due to special heat treatment.
 Over the following centuries, the monastery was plundered and destroyed several times, after which it was sold in parts.
-It was only restored in 1902, but the brewing tradition, forgotten in 1809, is a thing of the past: since then, alcohol has not been brewed at Notre-Dame de Leffe.
-However, some monks decided to capitalize on the glorious history of the abbey and sold the right to use the Leffe brand to a commercial company.
+It was only restored in 1902, but the brewing tradition, which had been forgotten in 1809, is a thing of the past: since then, alcohol has not been brewed at Notre-Dame de Leffe.
+However, some monks decided to capitalize on the abbey’s glorious history and sold the right to use the Leffe brand to a commercial company.

 Meaning and History